jonath92/Copilot/tutorial/02_code-review.md

 ![Summary Generation](./screenshots/pr_summary_generaton.png)

 - Bonus Task: Configure an automatic code review for every Pull Request by setting up a ruleset for your default branch.
 You can find the Instructions for this in the [docs](https://docs.github.com/en/copilot/how-tos/use-copilot-agents/request-a-code-review/configure-automatic-review#configuring-automatic-code-review-for-a-single-repository).
 In an enterprise setup, this can also be automated using the [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs).

-# Bonus Task
-A code review by Copilot is useful, but it's even better when Copilot automatically reviews every PR.
-You can set this up using a ruleset for your default branch:
-- Go to the "Settings" tab of your repository on GitHub